JaqiKal/task-master/README.md

   * As a returning visitor I want to quickly access and review the details of a specific task that you've previously added to the organizer.

-    * *Achieved by*: Navigating to the "View Task" option on the main menu and entering the Task ID you want yo review.
+    * *Achieved by*: Navigate to the "View Task" option on the main menu and enter the Task ID you want you review.
 The app will retrieve and display all the details of the specified task, including its description, priority, due date, status, and creation date.

 #### Frequent Visitor Goals